akzaidi/minecraft_workshop/README.md

     ![](imgs/3-prompt-path.PNG)
 4. Launch the conda prompt:
     - If you're on Windows: search for `Anaconda Prompt` in your applications.
-    - If you're on macOS, just open a terminal
+    - If you're on macOS, just open a terminal (spotlight -> terminal)
 5. Navigate to the minecraft workshop client directory using the `conda` prompt
     ```bash
-    cd minecraft_workshop/client_launcher
+    cd minecraft_workshop/client_launcher [macOS/Ubuntu]
+    chdir minecraft_workshop/client_launcher [Windows]
     ```
-    - it might be `cd minecraft_workshop-master/minecraft_workshop-master/client_launcher`, just double check in your file explorer what the name is of the directory and enter that in the prompt
+    - it might be `chdir minecraft_workshop-master/minecraft_workshop-master/client_launcher`, just double check in your file explorer what the name is of the directory and enter that in the prompt
 6. Install the conda environment:
     ```bash
     conda env update -f environment.yml